wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     // xif.setProperty("com.ctc.wstx.maxEntityDepth", 1);
     ```

     Wrap each `setProperty` in a try/catch on `IllegalArgumentException` and log the failure. **Version note:** when the Woodstox StAX parser 5+ is on the classpath, additionally set `com.ctc.wstx.maxEntityDepth` to `1`.
 Apply the equivalent disabling flags to any other parser family you construct (`SAXParserFactory`, `TransformerFactory`, `SchemaFactory`, `Validator`); enabling `XMLConstants.FEATURE_SECURE_PROCESSING` is the JAXP-portable way to cap expansion where the Xerces `SecurityManager` is not available.
-Where the same parser is built in several places, centralise the configuration in a project-local helper so the flags cannot drift between call sites.
+Where the same parser is built in several places, centralize the configuration in a project-local helper so the flags cannot drift between call sites.

     Anti-pattern: `DocumentBuilderFactory.newInstance()` then `parse(inputStream)` (or `XMLInputFactory.newInstance()` then `createXMLEventReader(...)`) with no security configuration.